Roman-Bukhovko/411Final/README.md

 5. Route: /portfolio-value
-  - Request Type: GET
+  - Request Type: POST
   - Purpose: Calculates the total value of the user's portfolio in real-time, reflecting the latest stock prices.
-  - Request Body: None
+  - Request Body:
+    - username (String): The username of the user.
   - Response Format: JSON
     - Success Response Example:
       ### Code: 200